davidsteimle/RemoteInfoGather/README.md

 }
 ```

 That is now a nicely flattened data set that the boss can do with as they please.
-And if they come back and ask for another data point you have collected, you can modify the loop and re-run with the new addition and hopefully not having to query the field again.
+And if they come back and ask for another data point you have collected, you can modify the loop and re-run with the new addition.

 ### Sharing that Data